VictoriaChoy/victoriachoy.github.io/README.md

 Assessment Culture has arisen as valid measures of learning against traditional tests since the 20th century.
 It develops within the learning community shared understanding and language of what, why and how to assess to inform and adjust teaching and learning.
 Fostering assessment culture requires development of assessment capability, integrated-assessment policy, collaboration in assessment among students and teachers,and professional development.

 1.5.1.
-Diagnosticc Assessment and Formative Assessment
+Diagnostic Assessment and Formative Assessment

 I find _Using Student-Involved Classroom Assessment to Close Achievement Gaps_ the most inspiring to me.
 The article criticizes norm-referenced tests for their insufficiency and advocates the prioritization of student-involved classroom assessment to reduce achievement score gaps.
 Three tools for student involvement are elaborated in assessment process to define and apply criteria, record keeping to monitor improvements and communication to share self-assessment with others.
 Four conditions to reduce achievement gaps and use assessment effectively are elicited: focus on clear purposes, accurate reflections of improvement, continuous descriptive feedback on improvement, student involvement in classroom assessment process.